Omycron83/Notes/Life-Meta/My first year of lifting.md

 Additionally, in the spirit of ..., I decided to train Bench, Squat and DL on sub maximal intensitiy every day in a secondary workout to help with technique work.

-My currentl goals for the rest of the year are then:
+My current goals for the rest of the year are then:
 - 5 Muscle Ups
 - 16 Pull Ups
-- 100kg bench
+- 120kg bench
 - 60kg OHP
-- 70kg BB Row
+- 80kg BB Row
-- 130kg Squat
+- 150kg Squat
-- 160kg DL
+- 180kg DL

 and Id like to reach the 1000 pound club in a year from now.